w3c/json-ld-wg/WorkMode/index.md

 ## Participation and Communication

-The group's formal Participation and Communication models are documented in the <span class="todo"> [Participation](https://www.w3.org/2017/04/publ-wg-charter/#participation) and [Communications](https://www.w3.org/2017/04/publ-wg-charter/#communication)</span> sections of its Charter, respectively.
+The group's formal Participation and Communication models are documented in the <span class="todo"> [Participation](https://www.w3.org/2018/03/jsonld-wg-charter.html#participation) and [Communications](https://www.w3.org/2018/03/jsonld-wg-charter.html#communication)</span> sections of its Charter, respectively.

 A WG member may participate in various ways including:

 * Attending any of the group‘s [weekly teleconferences or F2F meetings](../Meetings/)
 * Participating in discussions on the group’s primary mail lists (see below), and/or a specification’s GitHub repository (see the [list of all repositories](https://github.com/search?q=topic%3Ajson-ld-wg+org%3Aw3c&type=Repositories) of this Group)
 * Participating in discussions on the group’s `#json-ld` IRC channel
-* Being an Editor of one or more of the group’s <span class="todo">[active specifications](https://www.w3.org/publishing/groups/publ-wg/PublStatus)</span>
+* Being an Editor of one or more of the group’s [active specifications](https://www.w3.org/2018/json-ld-wg/PublStatus)
-* Contributing tests for the group’s <span class="todo">[specifications](https://www.w3.org/publishing/groups/publ-wg/PublStatus)</span>
+* Contributing tests for the group’s [specifications](https://www.w3.org/2018/json-ld-wg/PublStatus)

 A WG member is added to the group’s lists `public-json-ld-wg@w3.org` and `member-json-ld-wg@w3.org`; see the [separate section](#communications) for more details.
 Other mailing lists may be set up for task forces or other sub-committees; signing up to those list must be done manually.